hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ```

 Now, you need to ensure that the Hazelcast member recognizes the entry processor.
 For this, you need to implement the Java
-equivalent of your entry processor and its factory and create your own compiled class or JAR files.
+equivalent of your entry processor, and its factory and create your own compiled class or JAR files.
 For adding your own compiled
 class or JAR files to the server's `CLASSPATH`, see the
 [Adding User Library to CLASSPATH section](#1212-adding-user-library-to-classpath).